aws-samples/hpc-applications/README.md

 # HPC Application Best Practices on AWS
 This repository contains HPC application best practices, specifically designed and optimized to run on AWS.<br>
 In particular, these best practices take into account the peculiarity of AWS HPC specific services and EC2 instances, in order to get the best out of them.<br>
 This Repository is mainteined by AWS HPC Solution Architects, which will take care of updating and improving these best practices as new AWS HPC services are released or new settings/tuning are discovered.<br>
 This Repository is not intended to be an AWS supported product or service.<br>

+## HPC Application Benchmarks
+In addition to HPC application best practices, this repository will include the HPC application benchmark.<br>
+For all the supported applications we could run a benchmark using public/known dataset, we will also publish metric and/or charts showing the expected performance and scalability.

 ## AWS HPC Services being used
  * [AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) and its [Documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html)